-While 53 studies have found an association between fluoride and IQ, the following seven studies did not find this association.
-Several points bear consideration about these studies: First, a new study from New Zealand (Broadbent 2014) reports no association between fluoridation and IQ.
-As recognized by Dr. Philippe Grandjean, there are several glaring problems with this study, however, […]
+While 64 studies have found an association between fluoride and IQ, the following eight studies did not find this association.
+The participants in these studies included: 4,047 children and 1,037 adults.
+Several points bear consideration about these studies: The study from New Zealand (Broadbent 2014) reports no association between fluoridation and IQ.
+As recognized by Dr. Philippe […]

 NRC (2006): Fluoride’s Effect on Glucose Metabolism